EcoDataSage/Growth_Dashboard/README.md

 ## Modify or Extend

-You can modify the dashboard to suit your specific needs:
+You can modify the dashboard to suit your specific needs-

 - Plug in your data source
 - Add new KPIs or visuals